tarasowski/aws-big-data/udemy-maarek-kane/002_collection.md

   * The buffer is not flushed on the time, it's flushed on some rules.
 It's flushed based on time and size rules
   * Buffer Size (e.g. 32MB): if that buffer size is reached, it's flushed
-  * buffer Time (e.g. 2 minutes): if that time is reached, it's flushed
+  * Buffer Time (e.g. 2 minutes): if that time is reached, it's flushed
   * Firehose can automatically increaese the buffer size to increase throughput
   * High throughput --> Buffer Size will be hit and buffer will be flushed (min. few mb)